 - If you are a communications service provider, you must notify the ICO of any personal data breach within 24 hours under the Privacy and Electronic Communications Regulations (PECR).
 You should use our PECR breach notification form, rather than the GDPR process.
 Please see our pages on PECR for more details.

 - If your organisation is an operator of essential services or a digital service provider, you will have incident-reporting obligations under the NIS Directive.
-These are separate from personal data breach notification under the GDPR.
+These are separate from personal data breach notification under the UK GDPR.
 If you suffer an incident that’s also a personal data breach, you will still need to report it to the ICO separately, and you should use the GDPR process for doing so.

 You may also need to consider notifying third parties such as the police, insurers, professional bodies, or bank or credit card companies who can help reduce the risk of financial loss to individuals.

 The European Data Protection Board, which has replaced the WP29, has endorsed the WP29 Guidelines on Personal Data Breach Notification.
 Although the UK has left the EU, these guidelines continue to be relevant.
 You should also be aware of any recommendations issued under relevant codes of conduct or sector-specific requirements that your organisation may be subject to.

 Failing to notify the ICO of a breach when required to do so can result in a heavy fine of up to £8.7 million or 2 per cent of your global turnover.
 The fine can be combined with the ICO’s other corrective powers under Article 58.
 It is important to make sure you have a robust breach-reporting process in place to ensure you detect, and notify breaches, on time and to provide the necessary details, unless the personal data breach is unlikely to result in a risk to the rights and freedoms of data subjects.
 If you decide you don’t need to report the breach, you need to be able to justify this decision, so you should document it.